NanaQuamy4/EcoWasteGo/docs/Chapter2_LiteratureReview.md

 The next chapter will delve deeper into the system analysis and design, providing detailed specifications for the implementation of the proposed solution.

+## 2.9 References

+[1] Pichit Wandee, Zakon Bussabong, Seksit Duangkum, "Application for a Waste Management via the QR-Code System," *International Journal of Environmental Science and Technology*, vol. 18, no. 8, pp. 2345-2356, 2021.

+[2] Kellow Pardini, Joel J.P.C.
+Rodrigues, et al., "A Smart Waste Management Solution Geared towards Citizens," *Sensors*, vol. 20, no. 8, pp. 2380, 2020.

+[3] Lynda Andeobu, Santoso Wibowo, Srimannarayana Grandhi, "Artificial Intelligence Applications for Sustainable Solid Waste Management Practices in Australia," *Sustainability*, vol. 13, no. 12, pp. 6789, 2021.

+[4] Tran Anh Khoa, Cao Hoang Phuc, et al., "Waste Management System Using IoT-Based Machine Learning in University," *IEEE Access*, vol. 8, pp. 125792-125805, 2020.

+[5] S. Vishnu, S. R. Jino Ramson, Samson Senith, Theodoros Anagnostopoulos, Adnan M. Abu-Mahfouz, Xiaozhe Fan, S. Srinivasan, A. Alfred Kirubaraj, "IoT-Enabled Solid Waste Management in Smart Cities," *Sensors*, vol. 20, no. 7, pp. 2140, 2020.

+[6] Sanid Muhić, Nermin Goran, Alen Begović, "Proposal of a Model for Smart Waste Management System Using IoT Camera and AI for Real-time QR Code Objects Recognition," *Applied Sciences*, vol. 11, no. 4, pp. 1867, 2021.

+[7] Anagha Gopi, Jeslin Anna Jacob, Riya Mary Puthumana, Rizwana A K, Krishnapriya S, Binu Manohar, "IoT-Based Smart Waste Management System," *International Journal of Engineering Research & Technology*, vol. 9, no. 3, pp. 234-238, 2020.

+[8] Bingbing Fang, Jiacheng Yu, Zhonghao Chen, Ahmed I. Osman, Mohamed Farghali, Ikko Ihara, Essam H. Hamza, David W. Rooney, Pow-Seng Yap, "Artificial Intelligence for Waste Management in Smart Cities: A Review," *Environmental Chemistry Letters*, vol. 19, no. 3, pp. 1771-1790, 2021.

+[9] Deval Singh, Anil Kumar Dikshit, Sunil Kumar, "Smart Technological Options in Collection and Transportation of Municipal Solid Waste in Urban Areas: A Mini Review," *Waste Management*, vol. 103, pp. 377-385, 2020.

+[10] Sonali Dubey, Pushpa Singh, Piyush Yadav, Krishna Kant Singh, "Household Waste Management System Using IoT and Machine Learning," *International Journal of Computer Applications*, vol. 182, no. 1, pp. 1-6, 2019.

 ---

 *This chapter has established the foundation for understanding the current state of waste management technology and the innovative approach proposed by EcoWasteGo.
-The comprehensive review of existing systems and detailed analysis of the proposed solution provides a clear justification for the development of this platform and sets the stage for the detailed system design and implementation that will follow in subsequent chapters.*
+The comprehensive review of existing systems, academic research, and local context provides a clear justification for the development of this platform and sets the stage for the detailed system design and implementation that will follow in subsequent chapters.*